Mohimenul-Islam/CSE414-Practices/README.md

 7. **Task 07: Grid View** - An app that displays images in a responsive grid layout with proper padding and spacing.
 8. **Task 08: Navigation Drawer** - An app with a drawer that has multiple options, each navigating to a different screen.
 9. **Task 09: Custom Card** - A custom Card widget with an image, title, subtitle, description, and smooth tap animations within a ListView.
+10. **Task 10: Bottom Navigation** - An app with a bottom navigation bar containing three tabs (Home, Search, Profile), each displaying different content.
+11. **Task 11: Local Assets** - An app that displays an image from local assets with proper pubspec.yaml configuration.

 ## Structure